SARAH-HADDAD/Design-Resources/readme.md

 Website | Description
 --------|------------
+[Adobe Fonts](https://fonts.adobe.com) | Find the perfect font for your next project.
 [Google Fonts](https://fonts.google.com) | Hundreds of free webfonts hosted via Google or self-hosted.
 [arbfonts](https://arbfonts.com) | Arabic font.
 [UI Space](https://uispace.net/) | Free PSD, AI, Fonts and more.
 [What Font Is](https://www.whatfontis.com/?s3) | Find any font from any image.
+[MyFonts] (https://www.myfonts.com) | Thousands of fonts from all kinds of foundries, includes some trial fonts & free families.
+[Type Network] (https://typenetwork.com) | Incredibly high-quality fonts by select independent foundries.
+[YouWorkForThem] (https://www.youworkforthem.com/fonts/) | Thousands of fonts in the “original creative marketplace”.
 [Colors and Fonts](https://www.colorsandfonts.com/) | A collection of color and typography resources for Web Developers and Digital Designers to find inspiration.
 [Font Awesome](https://fontawesome.com) | Icon library and toolki.
 []() |

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>